Northern cassowary: Description

 The northern cassowary has a hard and stiff black plumage, blue facial skin and a casque on top of the head.
+In 2026, scientists discovered that northern cassowary casques glow under UV light, and in different pattterns than southern cassowary casques.
 It has a bright red or yellow coloured neck and wattle.
-The feet are huge and strong with long, dagger-like claw on its inner toe.
-The sexes are similar in appearance.
-The male, at 30 to 37 kg, is smaller than the female, at an average of 58 kg, making it the fourth heaviest living bird species after the common ostrich, Somali ostrich and the southern cassowary.
+The feet are huge and strong with a long, dagger-like claw on its inner toe.

+A large bird, the adults weigh between 25–60 kg.
+The sexes are similar in appearance, however the female is larger.
+The male weighs 36.6–38.5 kg while the female weighs around 58 kg.
 These birds measure long and stand in height.
 Compared to the southern cassowary, the northern cassowary has a slightly shorter bill, at 12 to 13.7 cm, but a slightly longer tarsal length, at 28 to 33.2 cm.

 Phylogeny

 Northern cassowaries are members of the family Casuariidae, of which there are only four extant members: Three of them being the Cassowaries; the other the last remaining extant species of emu.
 All present superficial similarities, along being large flightless birds.
 The northern cassowary and the emu share homologous features.
 For example, both have a blue patch of colour on their face/neck, but the functions of these differ.
 The emu's patch is of a paler colour and is used as a form of camouflage where it is located.
 The northern cassowary's patch of blue is brighter, and is used for attracting mates.

 An alternate classification was proposed in 2014 by Mitchell et al., based on analysis of mitochondrial DNA.
-This splits off the Casuariidae into their own order, the Casuariformes, and includes only the cassowaries in the family Casuariidae, placing the emus in their own family, Dromaiidae.
+This splits off the Casuariidae into their own order, the Casuariiformes, and includes only the cassowaries in the family Casuariidae, placing the emus in their own family, Dromaiidae.

 Range and habitat

 The northern cassowary is endemic to the coastal swamps and lowland rainforests of the islands of New Guinea (north of the Central Cordillera and some areas west of the Cendrawasih Bay, as far as Raja Ampat Regency), Yapen, Batanta and Salawati, in the countries of Indonesia and the Papua New Guinea.
-They prefer to not inhabit elevations exceeding 490 m above sea level.
+They prefer to not inhabit elevations exceeding 490 m above sea level, but a 2026 study found northern cassowaries were present at much higher elevations than the previously thought maximum, up to 1962 m.